toromi-hearts-2/toromi-hearts-2/README.md

 ***
 my dni:
 * endogenic "systems
-  * YOU AREN'T A SYSTEM.
-YOU EITHER FORGOT YOUR TRAUMA OR, YOU HAVE ANOTHER ISSUE GOING ON.
-STOP APPROPRIATING A TRAUMA-BASED DISSOCIATIVE DISORDER.
+  * YOU EITHER FORGOT YOUR TRAUMA OR YOU HAVE ANOTHER ISSUE GOING ON.
 * radqueer
   * YOU PEOPLE ARE DISGUSTING.
 SEEK HELP.
 * anyone who supports @collectiveofeden on tiktok or @aspenfrosten